As 2017 oil rebounds to $45, U.S. drillers begin to hedge anew

 The sources declined to say which companies were active this week, but some producers have been looking for an excuse to pounce.
 They may have found it this week, as prices surged on news that OPEC and non-OPEC oil producing countries would come together to freeze production at January levels and key producer Iran voiced its support for the output cap.

-Denbury Resources Inc (DNR.N), for instance, said on Thursday that it had "recently" increased its fourth-quarter hedges to cover 30,000 barrels a day at around $38 a barrel.
+Denbury Resources Inc, for instance, said on Thursday that it had "recently" increased its fourth-quarter hedges to cover 30,000 barrels a day at around $38 a barrel.

 "These are not great prices, but they protect our liquidity and will minimize our borrowings in the event that prices are lower for longer, because these hedges are above our total current cash costs," Chief Financial Officer Mark Allen told analysts.

-On an investor call last week, Scott Sheffield, chief executive officer of Pioneer Natural Resources (PXD.N), one of the most heavily hedged drillers in the business, said he saw a good chance of more rumors stoking prices.
+On an investor call last week, Scott Sheffield, chief executive officer of Pioneer Natural Resources, one of the most heavily hedged drillers in the business, said he saw a good chance of more rumours stoking prices.
 He cited a Feb.
 11 Reuters story that first reported that some OPEC countries are trying to achieve a consensus among the group and key non-members to freeze output.

 With talk of declining U.S. shale output or supply curbs, "you've got to use events like that to put hedges in the marketplace."